Into the Fire, July 1990

 The forest is reflected in the waters of Lincoln Lake.

-Fallen and burned trees, Lincoln Lake trail, Mount Evans Wilderness
+Fallen and burned trees dot the landscape of the Lincoln Lake trail in the Mount Evans Wilderness.

-Fallen and burned trees, Lincoln Lake trail, Mount Evans Wilderness
+Fallen and burned trees dot the landscape of the Lincoln Lake trail in the Mount Evans Wilderness.

-The author hikes the Lincoln Lake trail, which, at five miles and 3000 feet elevation gain, took about eight hours to hike with full packs.
+The author hikes the Lincoln Lake trail, which, at five miles and 3000 feet elevation gain, took about eight hours to hike with a full pack.

-The author hikes the Lincoln Lake trail, which, at five miles and 3000 feet elevation gain, took about eight hours to hike with full packs.
+The author hikes the Lincoln Lake trail, which, at five miles and 3000 feet elevation gain, took about eight hours to hike with a full pack.

 Our camp site was on the south end of Lincoln Lake, a small, snow-fed body of clear water just below the tree line.
-We camped there two nights.
-On our second day, David decided he needed a bath, so he picked a small pond below the lake, which he dubbed the “idyllic glade,” and dove in.
-The water, fed by snow melt, was incredibly cold.
-After just a few minutes he got out and sunned himself until warm again.
+I camped there two nights.

 This view from Lincoln Lake looks up the col toward the Mount Evans highway.
 The white areas near the top are snow.